nicolashuberIT/mail-bot/README.md

 automated mailings (html, attachments, tls connection)

-directories
+essential directories
 * attachments/
 * contacts/
 * includes/
-* venv/

-Make sure to import .py-files as follows (e.g.): from includes import contacts
+This python application was developped with a rather simple user experience in mind.
+To use the mail-bot you don't need any programming skills and can just follow this guide.

-Never post the server information in the source code itself.
-For example, critical strings etc. could be inputted in command line applications!
+First of all: never post the critical information in the source code itself.
+For example, password strings etc. could be inputted in command line interactions!